Hall Farmhouse is a Grade II* listed building in the East Hampshire local planning authority area, England. First listed on 31 July 1963. House.

 Description

-House.
-C14, C17, and early C19.
-Rendered walls and tiled roof.
-A medieval hall with 2-storeyed cross wings and porch, with modifications of the C17 and early C19.
-The front (north-west) has the wide gables of the wings, the narrower gable of the porch (2-storeyed) and a gable now in front of the middle (hall) section; 2 storeys, 2.1.1 above 1.2.1 windows.
-Roughcast on thick flint-walled structure); 2 small stone windows and the stone frame of a larger (C17) window, some cambered openings.
-Sashes and casements, the doorway is Gothic stone arch, with a C20 boarded door and narrow side windows, and above it is a shield with armorial devices.
-The rear elevation has exposed flint walls with brick dressings, (to the rear of the hipped roofed west wing and outshot to the former hall), the east wing gable being roughcast with a coupled stone-framed upper light.
-The west elevation (the side of the west wing) has a stone-framed upper window and a massive attached tapered stack.
-The east elevation has early C19 sashes and a C20 ½-glazed door within a wide tile roofed open porch.
+The rear elevation reveals exposed flint walls with brick dressings, particularly at the back of the hipped-roofed west wing and the outshot of the former hall.
+The gable of the east wing is roughcast and has a coupled stone-framed upper light.
+The west elevation, which is the side of the west wing, features a stone-framed upper window and a large attached tapered stack.
+The east elevation has early 19th-century sash windows and a 20th-century half-glazed door set within a wide, tile-roofed open porch.
 The inner door to the front porch is a medieval stone arch.
-The building is said to have been constructed by John of Bynteworth, and was used as a manor court.
+The building is believed to have been constructed by John of Bynteworth and was used as a manor court.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.